-Construction companies (like rental companies) have different approaches to when they make equipment ready for use.
+Construction companies have different approaches to when they make equipment ready for use.
 This can change based on current utilization, how busy the shop is, the speed of change overs and likely demand.

 Fundamentally there are two different approaches.

-- 01 Equipment is returned to "ready to use" status as soon as it is returned from the job site and inspected. - 02 Equipment is only made "ready to use" when there is a confirmed requisition on the books.
+- Equipment is returned to "ready to use" status as soon as it is returned from the job site and inspected. - Equipment is only made "ready to use" when there is a confirmed requisition on the books.